An efficient sieving based secant method for sparse optimization problems with least-squares constraints: Numerical experiments

 \subsection{The sorted $\ell_1$ penalized problems with least-squares constraints}

-In this subsection, we will present the numerical results of SMOP in solving the sorted $\ell_1$ penalized problems with least-squares constraints \cref{eq: main-prob}.
-For the purpose of illustrating the effectiveness of SMOP, we also test Newt-ALM \cite{luo2019solving} and ADMM to solve a single sorted Lasso problem \cref{eq: reg-LS-form}, where the parameter $\lambda$ is set to be the solution $\lambda^*$ to \cref{eq: root-finding-levelset-lst}.
+In this subsection, we will present the numerical results of SMOP in solving the sorted $\ell_1$ penalized problems with least-squares constraints \cref{eq: main-prob}. {For comparison purposes, we also conducted tests on Newt-ALM-LSM (similar to SSNAL-LSM, but with the sub-problems solved by Newt-ALM \cite{luo2019solving}) and ADMM for \cref{eq: main-prob}.}

 In our numerical experiments, we choose the parameters $\gamma_i = 1 - (i-1)/(n-1), \, i = 1, \dots, n,$ in the sorted $\ell_1$ penalty function $p(x) = \sum_{i = 1}^n \gamma_i |x|_{(i)}, \ x \in \mathbb{R}^n$.
-The maximum iteration number is set to 200 for SMOP and 10,000 for Newt-ALM and ADMM.
-We set the tolerance to $10^{-6}$ for all the experiments in this subsection.
-We set $\varrho = c\norm{b}$, where the values of $c$ are specified in \cref{tab:slopecomp}.
-The numerical results are presented in \cref{tab:slopecomp}.
-From the table, we can see that Newt-ALM takes more time to solve a single problem \mbox{${\rm P_{LS}}(\lambda^*)$} compared to SMOP for solving \cref{eq: main-prob} in most of the cases, up to 9 times.
-For ADMM, its performance is much worse than Newt-ALM.
+The maximum iteration number is set to 200 for SMOP and Newt-ALM-LSM, and 100,000 for ADMM. {The sub-problems in SMOP are solved by Newt-ALM in this test.
+In all experiments within this subsection, the stopping tolerance is set to $10^{-6}$.
+The results obtained with a tolerance of $10^{-4}$ are similar to those obtained with a tolerance of $10^{-6}$, therefore, we will not present them in order to save space.} We set $\varrho = c\norm{b}$, where the values of $c$ are specified in \cref{tab:slopecomp}.
+The numerical results are presented in \cref{tab:slopecomp}. {From the table, it is evident that SMOP outperforms Newt-ALM-LSM and ADMM for all the cases.
+More specifically, SMOP can be up to around 80 times faster than Newt-ALM-LSM and up to more than 600 times faster than ADMM for the problems that can be solved by ADMM.
+Additionally, Figure \ref{fig:ratioBSslope} presents the computation time ratio between BMOP and SMOP for both Test I and Test II.
+This also demonstrates the significance of the secant method in root-finding for achieving higher efficiency.}